New post from gsamsonidze

 • Collaboration with experimentalist and modeling partners worldwide

-• PhD in Materials Science, Physics, Chemistry, Biological Engineering, Chemical Engineering, or Mechanical Engineering
+• PhD from a top university in Materials Science, Physics, Chemistry, Biological Engineering, Chemical Engineering, or Mechanical Engineering

 • Proficiency for quickly learning new skills or field of study

 • Experience and record of innovation in the atomistic space; particularly in identification of new use cases for atomistic simulation in products

 • Experience in one or more of the following: machine learning for materials; AI hardware; simulated chemical degradation or other kinetic processes; electrochemical property prediction from ab-initio data; electronic transport in organometallic systems